PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/stochastic/itos-integral.md

 ## Key intuition

-> The Itô integral accumulates _random shocks weighted by the current state of the system_.
+> The Itô integral accumulates random shocks weighted by the current state of the system.

 ---